Record-dependent measures on the symmetric groups: The laws of large numbers

 holds for $n>n_0$, $k\leq n$ and arbitrary distinct $s_1,\dots,s_{k-1}$.

 \end{lemma} \begin{proof} For shorthand, we write $Q$ for the conditional probability in (\ref{condpro}).
 As follows from the description of the dual algorithm in Section \ref{Section_Statement},

-More generally, a similar formula holds for $Q$ with $\alpha_i$ being replaced with other sequence $\beta_i$.
-As follows from the description of the procedure of obtaining this new sequence $\beta_i$ given in Section \ref{Section_Statement}, to get $\beta_i$, we, first, pass from $\alpha_i$ to some subsequence and then, perhaps, subtract from each term some integral numbers which are less than $k$.
+More generally, a similar formula holds for $Q$ with $\alpha_i$ being replaced by other sequence $\beta_i$.
+Following a procedure in Section \ref{Section_Statement} to derive $(\beta_i)$, we pass from $(\alpha_i)$ to a subsequence and then subtract from each term a nonnegative integer not exceeding $k$.
 Therefore,

 Since $\ln(1+x)\ge 2x$ for $-1/2\le x\le 0$, we have the following estimate